hanabi/hanabi.github.io/Reference.md

 ## Level 18 - Rarely Used Strategies - Charm

-- *Charm* is similar to *Ejection* and *Discharge*, except the player plays their *Fourth Finesse Position* card.
+- *Charm* refers to a *Signal Shift* blind-play in which someone plays an unrelated card from their *Fourth Finesse Position*.
+For example, if a player's hand is completely unclued, their *Fourth Finesse Position* is slot 4.
 - Just like a *Bluff*, a *Charm* can only be performed on the very next player.

 ### The Safety Charm (Declined 5 Pull)

 - This convention only applies in the *Low Score Phase*.
 - If a card could be freely gotten by initiating a *5 Pull*, it would be very strange if the *5 Pull* was declined and the card was directly touched as a 1-for-1.
 - When this occurs, this player is trying to communicate something deeper - a *Charm* on the very next player.
-- Normally, when an card is blind-played after an innocent-looking *Play Clue*, the clue receiver knows to not play that card anymore.
+- Normally, when a card is blind-played after an innocent-looking *Play Clue*, the clue receiver knows to not play that card anymore.
 In this situation, since the *Fourth Finesse Position* card was played instead of the *First*, *Second*, or *Third*, the clue receiver will know that their card is still playable **and** that the unclued card directly to its left must be a 5.
 - This untouched 5 is now globally known; everyone on the team should treat it as a *Chop Moved* card.
+- This can be understood as a full-circle *Signal Shift*, from *Play* --> *Play*.
 - For example, in a 4-player game:
   - Red 1 is played on the stacks.
   - It is the *Early Game* and the *Low Score Phase*.